slink2111/emvolio.gov/output.md

 Bold and italic example

-I added example pages and a **structured** navigation to better demonstrate the technical *possibilities* of what can be achieved<span class="mark">.
-Presented structure</span> is my *personal vision* of how we could be able to provide **logical and easy to use structure for all the activities in the SDMMS**.
+I added example pages and a **structured** navigation to better demonstrate the technical *possibilities* of what can be achieved.
+Presented structure is my *personal vision* of how we could be able to provide **logical and easy to use structure for all the activities in the SDMMS**.

+WARNING

 New paragraph sadkjhgfkasd hgfouiash dgufhbasiuld ghiuasbg iubasdgbfiausbgq wrpgbipv jabsbviuab sdfuigbqwiurbgfqiuwdsbfvias viuaps vua9sdhbiupasdgfi uasgfiuasd fiuasgdfiugasd iufgasdiuf gasdufgiausfg iuasdgf iuasdgf iausdgfiuasdgf asdfg ai